 The selection of suitable transparent materials involves consideration of vandalism or accidental damage, accessability by the public and probability of graffiti.
 Remote locations are more likely to be subject to vandalism than populated areas.
 Although glass possesses excellent light transmittal, resistance to chemicals, strength and ease of cleaning and tends not to accumulate static electricity which attracts dirt, it is more prone to breaking or shattering through vandalism than acrylic or polycarbonate.
 Both acrylic and polycarbonate can become more brittle due to the ageing process, tending to become yellow and less solid.
 Acrylic is stronger than polycarbonate with better light transmittal and excellent environmental stability, but it is easily scratched.
 Polycarbonate is the most vandal resistant transparent material available.
 However it is more susceptible to abrasion and becoming opalescent over time than glass or acrylic as it absorbs water, especially at exposed edges.
 Therefore hard coating shall be applied to polycarbonate.
 In the majority of applications, acrylic panels will not shatter but instead break into large dull pieces.
-Acrylic is more established and recommended internationally and in Australia for noise fences than polycarbonate unto 15 years.
+Acrylic is more established and recommended internationally and in Australia for noise fences than polycarbonate.
+Many manufacturers will offer warranties for acrylic up to 30 years and polycarbonate unto 15 years.